How to Use QR Codes in your Restaurant

-POS integration: Order & Pay works seamlessly with Toast POS, so a server can add items to a tab from the POS or Toast Go after the guest starts it, providing for flexible and continuous service.
+POS integration: Toast Mobile Order & Pay™ works seamlessly with Toast POS, so a server can add items to a tab from the POS or Toast Go after the guest starts it, providing for flexible and continuous service.

 Make Your Own

-If you already have an online ordering system like Toast Online Ordering, you can try creating a QR code to the online ordering URL.
+If you already have an online ordering system, such as Toast Online Ordering, you can try creating a QR code to the online ordering URL.

 A do-it-yourself system like this can be used to promote takeout in your restaurant, but some restaurants have “hacked it” to be used for dine-in orders as well.
-While a purpose built restaurant QR code ordering system is recommended, making your own system via your Online Ordering provider may work for you, depending on your service model.
+While a purpose-built restaurant QR code ordering system is recommended, making your own system via your Online Ordering provider may work for you, depending on your service model.

 How will guests designate the order as being for dine-in?
 Some restaurants make a menu item or modifier to denote the order is for dine-in, but this can cause confusion for guests by complicating the menu.
 Additionally, most online orders will show up as takeout in the kitchen, so the kitchen staff will have to look out for these orders and your reporting may be skewed.

 How will guests designate where they are sitting?
 Most online ordering platforms don’t have a way for guests to designate where they are sitting.
-So, similar to the order type designation, some restaurants have made menu items to select the table number, or have the guest enter it in the special requests.
+So, similar to the order type designation, some restaurants have made menu items to select the table number or have the guest enter it in the special requests.
 Again, this requires extra staff attention to make sure the order gets to the right place.

 What will the ordering and payment experience be like?
 Most online ordering platforms don’t allow you to create a tab, so guests will most likely have to pay every time they want to submit an additional order.
-How frustrating!